Shaping Equitable Noncommunicable Disease and Injury Priorities

 Training the Next Generation of NCDI-focused Researchers and Clinicians

-The PGNDSC supports a Research Fellowship and provides mentorship to Harvard students and postgraduates.
-The PGNDSC runs a monthly seminar series.
+The PGNCDSC supports a Research Fellowship and provides mentorship to Harvard students and postgraduates.
+The PGNCDSC runs a monthly seminar series.